containers/podman/troubleshooting.md

 ---
 ### 2) No such image or Bare keys cannot contain ':'

-When doing a `podman pull` or `podman build` command and a "common" image can not be pulled, it is likely that the `/etc/containers/registries.conf` file is either not installed or possibly misconfigured.
+When doing a `podman pull` or `podman build` command and a "common" image cannot be pulled, it is likely that the `/etc/containers/registries.conf` file is either not installed or possibly misconfigured.